View this in your browser

 Info Session for the 3MT and GRADflix

-The Faculty of Graduate and Postdoctoral Affairs is running two research communication contests for graduate students this year: the Three Minute Thesis (3MT) and GRADflix.
+The Graduate Studies is running two research communication contests for graduate students this year: the Three Minute Thesis (3MT) and GRADflix.
 It’s time to go public with your ideas!
 As a bonus, you may be able to win some money.
 If you are interested in competing in either contest, please register for the information session on Jan.
 31 by clicking here.

 Upcoming Professional Development Opportunities